Entity-to-Text based Data Augmentation for various Named Entity Recognition Tasks: Abstract

 \section{Abstract}

-Data augmentation techniques have been used to improve the generalization capability of models in the named entity recognition (NER) tasks.
-Existing augmentation methods either manipulate the words in the original text that require hand-crafted in-domain knowledge, or leverage generative models which solicit dependency order among entities.
-To alleviate the excessive reliance on the dependency order among entities in existing augmentation paradigms, we develop an entity-to-text instead of text-to-entity based data augmentation method named {\modelname} to decouple the dependencies between entities by adding, deleting, replacing and swapping entities, and adopt these augmented data to bootstrap the generalization ability of the NER model.
-Furthermore, we introduce a diversity beam search to increase the diversity of the augmented data.
-Experiments on thirteen NER datasets across three tasks (flat NER, nested NER, and discontinuous NER) and two settings (full data NER and low resource NER) show that {\modelname} could consistently outperform the baselines.
+Data augmentation techniques have been used to alleviate the problem of scarce labeled data in various NER tasks (flat, nested, and discontinuous NER tasks).
+Existing augmentation techniques either manipulate the words in the original text that break the semantic coherence of the text, or exploit generative models that ignore preserving entities in the original text, which impedes the use of augmentation techniques on nested and discontinuous NER tasks.
+In this work, we propose a novel \textit{Entity-to-Text} based data augmentation technique named {\modelname} to add, delete, replace or swap entities in the entity list of the original texts, and adopt these augmented entity lists to generate semantically coherent and entity preserving texts for various NER tasks.
+Furthermore, we introduce a diversity beam search to increase the diversity during the text generation process.
+Experiments on thirteen NER datasets across three tasks (flat, nested, and discontinuous NER tasks) and two settings (full data and low resource settings) show that {\modelname} could bring more performance improvements compared to the baseline augmentation techniques.